intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 ## Common headers part

-Header files should be modified by adding the new attributes to types declarations, objects of which we will need in our mapping.Again, `device_global` and `specialization_id` are examples here:
+Header files should be modified by adding the new attributes to types declarations, objects of which we will need in our mapping.
+Again, `device_global` and `specialization_id` are examples here:

 ```